 (5) Utilize change agents

-Change agents are any informal leaders who can help organizational leaders drive and champion change.
-From influential employees with a reputation of leading by example and earning the trust of others, to stakeholders or veteran employees, change agents help to drive the challenging task of getting all employees on board.
+Change agents are informal leaders who can help organizational leaders drive and champion change.
+From influential employees with a reputation of leading by example and earning the trust of others to stakeholders or veteran employees, change agents help to drive the challenging task of getting all employees on board.

 Once identified, leaders should incorporate these people as a coalition.
 Together, they can help spread the unified message, get their teams integrated, and put people at ease.

 Even with a clear vision of the problem/change at the executive level, a unified leadership front, and a coalition to help spread the word and integrate new practices, employee behavior won’t automatically change overnight.
 It is helpful to provide employees with the “why,” “what,” and “how” of change, as well as defined critical behaviors for them to follow immediately–within the first few days of the change.